JdenHartog/osdoc/content/pages/manual/devices/vuams.md

 The plugin has three input boxes:

-- The device name can be autodetect or can be specified manually.
+- The *Device name* can be autodetect or can be specified manually.
-- The send marker value ranges between 0-65535 and specifies the marker number to send.
+- The *Send marker* value ranges between 0-65535 and specifies the marker number to send.
-- The use number from title checkbox allows you to use a number from the item title to send.
+- The *Use number from title* checkbox allows you to use a number from the item title to send.
-- The use without VU-AMS device allows you to run your experiment without a VU-AMS connected and recording.
+- The *Use without VU-AMS device* checkbox allows you to run your experiment without a VU-AMS connected and recording.

 You can download the plugin from here: